Disulfiram for Alcohol Use Disorder

 Implant and Long-Acting Formulations

-Disulfiram implants — subcutaneous pellets designed to provide sustained-release drug delivery over weeks to months — have been investigated as a way to address the adherence problem that undermines oral disulfiram's effectiveness.
-The appeal is straightforward: if a patient cannot simply stop taking the medication, the supervision requirement is partially built into the formulation itself.
+Disulfiram implants — subcutaneous formulations designed to provide sustained drug release over weeks to months — have been investigated as a solution to the adherence problem.
+The appeal is straightforward: if a person cannot reliably take a daily pill, a long-acting implant removes the daily decision point.

 Underutilization